 to criminal penalties, and this includes misdemeanors.
 According to Texas

 Penal Code §§ 12.21-12.23:

-- A Class A Misdemeanor is punishable by a fine of up to $4,000 and / or
+- A Class A Misdemeanor is punishable by a fine of up to $4,000 and/or up

-- A Class B Misdemeanor is punishable by a fine of up to $2,000 and / or
+- A Class B Misdemeanor is punishable by a fine of up to $2,000 and/or up

 - A Class C Misdemeanor is punishable by a fine of up to $500.

-and threaten your future.
-Do not wait to secure the services of a Houston
+place to live, or obtain loans.
+Do not wait to secure the services of

-criminal defense lawyer if you or a loved one are dealing with misdemeanor
+a Houston criminal defense lawyer if you or a loved one are dealing with

 Contact our firm